For Real Estate Agents - The Boulder Regional Affordable Homeownership Program

 Commission

 The maximum resale price calculation usually includes a 2.5% real estate agent commission.
 Customarily this is split equally between seller’s and buyer’s agent.
-Your client may offer a higher commission if they wish, but they will be responsible for any payment above the amount added to the maximum resale price by the City.
+Your client may offer a higher commission if they wish, but they will be responsible for any payment above the amount added to the maximum resale price by the program.

 Inspection